danipaniii/grafana-template-builder/README.md

 * Support for all grafana panels
 * Support for all panel options
 * Support for all panel transformations
+* Support for custom JSON, to support components that are newer and not yet implemented in the package

-* Methods to make it easier generating mappings, thresholds and overrides
+* Methods to make it easier generating mappings, thresholds and overrides - DONE and in testing phase